solrac97gr/libft/README.md

 - `ft_putnbr_fd` - Print an integer to a file descriptor
 - `ft_putchar_fd` - Print a character to a file descriptor
 - `ft_putstr_fd` - Print a string to a file descriptor
+- `ft_putendl_fd` - Print a string followed by a newline to a file descriptor

 ## Installation